Friday, September 4, 2020

 RE: September Start-up

 Dear Ecole Sherwood Park Families,

-Health and Safety Protocols
+Health and Safety Information:

 - Please send your child with a filled water bottle and we will be supporting a "pack-in/pack-out" procedure – all student food (and food waste) will be sent home

 - Should you need to pick your child up early, or drop something off, we ask that you call the school office first to make arrangements (604.903.3810)

 - Custodial staff will be cleaning and disinfecting frequently touched surfaces at least twice in 24 hours including once during regular school hours (eg, doorknobs, light switches, hand railings

 - Meeting with teachers need to happen virtually (ie, phone or MS Teams)